gabapcia/gameblitz/README.md

-## Metagaming API Documentation
+## Game Blitz API Documentation

 ### Overview

-The Metagaming API is designed to manage basic gaming features such as Statistics, Quests, and Leaderboards.
+The Game Blitz API is designed to manage basic gaming features such as Statistics, Quests, and Leaderboards.
 It is implemented using Golang version 1.21 and provides a robust set of endpoints for creating, retrieving, updating, and deleting game-related data.

 ### Features